Workspaces

 Option 1: A116 without installed audio equipment

-Option 3: A116 + A114 Podcast Room with Engineering Room plus phone
+Option 3: A116 + A114 Podcast Room with Engineering Room

 No food or drink are allowed.
 Please bring your own SD Card.